peterpih/WilliamCargilfield/20151219 Book - The wind and the sun.md

 And so the North Wind began to blow.
 He blew as he had never blown before.
 He blew and blew and blew.
-The man ont he road looked up.
+The man on the road looked up.
 What a terrible wind!
 He pulled his coat right round him.
 "I'll blow that coat offFFFFF," shouted the North Wind.